grumply/pure-semantic-ui/README.md

 ## Usage

-Semantic-UI-Pure takes a `Component + Patterns` approach.
-Every component has a pattern for construction and inspection and for each property a component supports, an instance of a `Has*Prop` class is declared with a bi-directional pattern to get and set it.
+Every component has a pattern for construction and inspection and for each property a component supports, an instance of a `HasProp` class is declared with a bi-directional pattern to get and set it.

 ### Construction